 At the core of HTM are learning algorithms that can store, learn, infer and recall high-order sequences.
 Below are descriptions of several HTM implementations currently active within our community.
-For detailed descriptions of HTM algorithms, see our living text, Biological and Machine Intelligence.
+For detailed descriptions of HTM algorithms, see our digital book, Biological and Machine Intelligence.
 It contains pseudocode for both the spatial pooling and temporal memory algorithms (PDFs).

 Our C++ codebase contains all HTM algorithms written in C++, and SWiG language bindings to Python.
 Language bindings to other environments should be added here.